chembl/FPSim2/docs/user_guide/similarity.md

     - `tanimoto` (Jaccard): Measures the ratio of intersection to union.
 Commonly used for binary fingerprints, providing a balance between shared and distinct features.
     - `dice` (Dice-Sørensen): Emphasizes the intersection more than Tanimoto.
 Useful when you want to highlight common features between fingerprints.
-    - `cosine` (Otsuka–Ochiai): Also focuses on shared features but is less affected by the total number of features, making it more robust when comparing sparse fingerprints.
+    - `cosine` (Otsuka–Ochiai): Also focuses on shared features but is less affected by the total number of features.

 ```python
 from FPSim2 import FPSim2Engine